 Documentation and Reimbursement

 Once registered, the processors will receive copies of the appropriate forms to complete as they receive carcasses and process donations.
-Processors are eligible to receive $70 per deer processed for donation.
-Proper documentation must be submitted to MDA to receive reimbursement.
+Processors are eligible to receive up to $150 per deer towards the processor's reasonable and document cost of processing donated deer, as determined by the commissioner within the limits of available funding.
+Proper documentation must be submitted to the MDA to receive reimbursement.

 Processor documentation must include: